Zodiase/Another_Javascript_Function-call_Wrapper/README.md

     // Generate package.
     return core_wrap( arguments, {
+        // collector for eventName
         'select': function ( eventName ) {
-            return eventName;
+            // do anything you want with eventName (and other parameters) here.
+            // just remember to return some value to be collected. return eventName;
         },
+        // collector for target
         'on': function ( target ) {
-            return target;
+            // do anything you want with target (and other parameters) here. return target;
         },
+        // collector for handler
         'by': function ( handler ) {
-            return handler;
+            // do anything you want with handler (and other parameters) here. return handler;
         },
     },  function ( eventName, target, handler ) {